"""pmrf.model

 ) -> ModelT:

-"""Return a new model with core parameters updated.
+"""Return a new model with parameters updated.

 Parameters